datamoto/api/README.md

 Datamoto REST APIs provides following:

-1. Invoice and Billing
+a.
+Invoice and Billing

 Create, track and manage quote, invoice and payment online.
 Recurring invoice, foreign currency, PDF, and Email support.

-2. Sales Order Management
+b.
+Sales Order Management

 Create sales order, fulfill order, split orders, handle return and cancel.
 Full cycles of quote to order and order to invoice are supported.